deadc0de6/cploy/README.md

 # Usage

-The usual way of using *cploy* is by starting the daemon and adding tasks to it (directories to sync between local and a remote host).
+The usual way of using *cploy* is by starting the daemon and adding tasks to it (directory to mirror on a remote host).

+Once a new task is added, every changes in the monitored directory is mirrored on the remote host through SSH.

 Start the daemon
 ```bash